dmorehouse/jets-docs/_docs/assets/importmap-rails.md

 Note, the digested file is built from the original [sprockets-rails](https://github.com/rails/sprockets-rails) and [sprockets](https://github.com/rails/sprockets) libraries.

 Locally in development mode, sprockets compiles the digest file on-the-fly as part of the request.
 Sprockets is a "Rack-based asset packaging system".
-On production, sprockets serves **pre-compiled** assets.
+On production, sprockets serves **precompiled** assets.
 Lastly, spockets-rails integrates sprockets with rails.

 Some light history: Sprockets is what handles asset packaging for Rails 3.
 Then the nodejs world evolved and created their own tools like webpack.
 So Rails introduced webpacker which uses webpack in Rails 5.
 In Rails 7, Rails is going back to the original sprockets asset packaging.
 What is old is now new again 🤣